thezachcarter/OhMyGods/to-do.md

 [x] Replace God Button
 [x] Text wrap god names
 [x] FIX BUG - new gods power increase
-[ ] database table references
-[x] expand how to play. add damage rules. label reminder tables strength and weakness [ ] login/register UI
+[x] expand how to play. add damage rules. label reminder tables strength and weakness [ ] Conquered Monsters
+[ ] login/register UI

 FIX BUGS
 [ ] Fix DEFEAT display bug
-[x] send proper data for increasing god power through ^ button and updating monster power [ ] fix log out screen, bug occurs when logging out from battle [ ] reset userDisplay so all new users see how to play, useEffect? if user logs out in another screen it may stay same for next user
+[x] send proper data for increasing god power through ^ button and updating monster power [ ] fix log out screen, bug occurs when logging out from battle [x] reset userDisplay so all new users see how to play, useEffect? if user logs out in another screen it may stay same for next user
-[ ] devotion is resetting to 47? seems to set to user id [ ] replace god button lets you spend negative devotion
+[x] devotion is resetting to 47? seems to set to user id [ ] replace god button lets you spend negative devotion [ ] not all gods start with 8 power. seems to not always update from previous god array position

 STRETCH
+[ ] database table references
 [x] Four Color Accent
 [ ] Animation
-[ ] Conquered Monsters
 [ ] Add more monsters
+[ ] Monster health bar
 [ ] Leaderboard
 [ ] Admin edit - remove button if goal not reached